-Drain nipple in the cylinder block.
+Drain nipple.

 Draining the sea water circuit

 - 1. Close the bottom valve on the sea water inlet and remove the connection pipe (1) on the outlet from the heat exchanger. - 2.
 Remove the cover (2) from the sea water pump to empty the pump completely.